PatrykKuniczak/memesChat/backend/DOCS.md

         Return Array with all users.

     GET \:id
-        Return User object without password or Not Found(404).
+        Return User object without password or 404.

     DELETE \:id
-        Return true or Not Found(404).
+        Return 200 or 404.

     PATCH \:id
     Payload body: {username, avatar}
+        Return 200 or 404,
-        Return true, null(When data didn't change), Not Found(404), Conflict (409) when username is duplicated or Bad Request (400).
+        Conflict (409) when username is duplicated or Bad Request (400).
 ```